storj/docs/app/(docs)/dcs/pricing/simplified/page.md

 For example, if you store 1,000 objects of 1 MB each in a single tier, your total storage is 1,000 MB (~1 GB) and would be billed as 1 GB of storage—not 1,000 GB.

-**Note:** Small objects below the [minimum object size](#minimums) threshold (50-100 kB depending on tier) are billed as if they meet that minimum.
+**Note:** Small objects below the [minimum object size](#minimums) threshold (50kB) are billed as if they meet that minimum.
 This is separate from the GB rounding policy described here.
 {% /callout %}

 **Examples:**